ogecko/alpaca-benro-polaris/docs/hardware.md

 ### Remote Desktop Server
 Enable Remote Desktop Server to allow access from your laptop.
 Open Settings > System > Remote Desktop > Enable, Set Password.
-Disable the Require Devices to use Network Level authentication
+Disable the Require Devices to use Network Level authentication.

 ### Hosting a Mobile Hotspot (OPTIONAL)
 This step is totally optional and only needed if you want to use the NinaAir at a remote location where there is no Wifi connection.
 Windows 11 allows you to setup your own WiFi hotspot hosted on the NinaAir.
 This allows you to connect directly to the NinaAir's Wifi and operate it via Remote Desktop.

-#### Install Loopback Driver (OPTIONAL)
+#### Hotspot: Install Loopback Driver (OPTIONAL)
 In order to create a hotspot, Windows 11 needs to create a tether to an existing network connection.
 When in the outback you may not have internet connectivity so we'll link the hotspot to a Loopback driver

 1. Open Device Manager.
 This can be done by right clicking on the start menu and clicking Device Manager.